tools:google_analytics

 Google Analytics is a web analytics service offered by Google that tracks and reports website traffic and also the mobile app traffic & events, currently as a platform inside the Google Marketing Platform brand.
 Google launched the service in November 2005 after acquiring Urchin.

 As of 2019, Google Analytics is the most widely used web analytics service on the web.
-Google Analytics provides an SDK that allows gathering usage data from iOS and Android app, known as Google Analytics for Mobile Apps.
+Google Analytics provides an SDK that allows gathering usage data from iOS and Android apps, known as Google Analytics for Mobile Apps.

-Google Analytics has undergone many updates since its inception and is currently on its 4th iteration — GA4.
+Google Analytics has undergone many updates since its inception and is currently on its 4th iteration—GA4.
 GA4 is the default Google Analytics installation, and is the renamed version for the (App + Web) Property that Google released in 2019 in a Beta form.
 GA4 has also replaced Universal Analytics (UA).
-One notable feature of GA4 is a natural integration with Google's BigQuery — a feature previously only available with the enterprise GA 360.
+One notable feature of GA4 is a natural integration with Google's BigQuery—a feature previously only available with the enterprise GA 360.
 This move indicates efforts by Google to integrate GA and its free users into their wider cloud offering.

 Related: